dpritchard/web-taieri-willow/source/events.blade.md

 <x-img src="/assets/img/IMG_20211121_152957753.jpg" caption="" class="float-right w-1/3 mx-2 my-2"/>

 We meet the third Sunday of the month throughout the year to work on weaving projects together.
-We usually met at Maia’s place, Seacliff.
+We usually meet at Maia’s place, Seacliff.

 This month’s weaving get-together we will be weaving basket bases with a mix of green and soaked up willow.
 **Sunday 18<sup>th</sup> September 10-4pm**.